tolmme/Text_joiner/README.md

 # Text_joiner

-This Python script allows you to join multiple text files into a single file.
-The script prompts you to select the text files you want to merge, then combines their contents into one file with the name of each file inserted as a separator between the contents.
+This Python script allows you to join multiple text or markdown files into a single file.
+The script prompts you to select the files you want to merge, then combines their contents into one file with the name of each file inserted as a separator between the contents.
 The resulting merged file is saved in the same directory as the first selected file.

 ## Features

-- Select multiple text files to merge using a file dialog.
+- Select multiple text or markdown files to merge using a file dialog.
 - Each file's contents are separated by the file name, with customizable spacing around the file name.
+- The merged file can be saved in either `.txt` or `.md` format, based on user input.
 - The merged file is named based on the number of files merged and the current date and time.

 ## Requirements